spyderbat/spydertop/structure.md

 ## Release

-Releases are triggered on the creation of a [SemVer][semver] named tag, such as `v1.3.9`.
-To create a release, create a tag with the version of that release, and monitor the GitHub action to ensure it runs properly.
+The release action is automatically triggered on the creation of a [SemVer][semver] named tag, such as `v1.3.9`.
+To publish a release, create a new release in the GitHub UI with a SemVer tag and monitor the GitHub action to ensure it runs properly.

 [click_docs]: https://click.palletsprojects.com/en/8.1.x/